James William Maloney

 Jim Maloney was one of the biggest pitching stars of the 1960s, winning 20 games twice and 134 overall in his career.
 His forte was the strikeout: he ranks #25 on the all-time list for strikeouts per nine innings.
 He was known as one of the hardest throwers of his time.

-Maloney threw two no-hitters, both while with the Cincinnati Reds.
+Maloney threw two no-hitters, both while with the Reds.
 The first, on August 19, 1965 at Wrigley Field against the Chicago Cubs, was a 10-inning affair.
 Despite not allowing a hit, Maloney was in trouble most of the game because of walks.
-His mound counterpart, Larry Jackson, held the Reds to just 1 run - a solo homer by Leo Cardenas in the 10th -, and Maloney walked 10 batters.
+His mound counterpart, Larry Jackson, held the Reds to just 1 run - a solo homer by Leo Cardenas in the 10th - and Maloney walked 10 batters.
 He also struck out 12, and threw a total of 187 pitches that day.

 The second, on April 30, 1969 against the Houston Astros at Crosley Field, was a tidier effort.
 Maloney only walked five (and struck out 13).
 His glory was short-lived, however.
 The next day, the Astros' Don Wilson no-hit the Reds, with an almost identical line (6 walks, 13 strikeouts).

-In his second start of the 1970 season, Maloney severed his achilles tendon while running the bases.
+In his second start of the 1970 season, Maloney severed his Achilles tendon while running the bases.
 He never fully recovered from his injury, keeping him from ever returning to form.
-The injury effectively ended his career, as he sported a 134-80 record, 3.08 ERA, and two no-hitters prior to 1970 and a 0-4 record with a 7.28 ERA in 1970 and 1971.
+The injury effectively ended his career, as he sported a 134-80 record, 3.08 ERA, and two no-hitters prior to 1970 and a 0-4 record with a 7.28 ERA in 1970 and 1971, spending that final season with the California Angels.

 - NL All-Star (1965)